TomTolleson/Data-Pipeline-Python-Airflow-Cluster/README.md

 # masterDataPipeline
-Default Master Data Pipeline and template with Python, Postgres and Airflow
+Default Master Data Pipeline and template with Python, Postgres and Mesos/Aurora